We have been focused on seagrass habitat loss in the UK since 2013.

 2021 – Hundreds of volunteers joined us throughout the year to pack 26,000 seagrass seed bags and 2,200 seedling bags, which were then planted in Plymouth Sound National Marine Park.
 In the same year we also collected more than half a million seeds in the Solent, to replant in areas where seagrass has been lost or damaged.

-2022 – A total of 20,000 seagrass seed bags have been packed so far this year by hundreds of volunteers and planted into the seabed just west of the Beaulieu River Estuary, in the Solent, covering a whole hectare.
+2022 – A total of 20,000 seagrass seed bags were packed this year by hundreds of volunteers and planted into the seabed just west of the Beaulieu River Estuary, in the Solent, covering a whole hectare.